spygi/about-online-surveys/README.md

 ### First things I tried:
 - disabling the cache and reloading in Chrome (Cmd+Shift+R): didn't work, they must store something locally.
-- opening different browsers: worked but it takes some effort to install/uninstall 200 browsers (see was behind by ~200 votes already :P)
+- opening different browsers: worked but it takes some effort to install/uninstall 200 browsers (see, she was already behind by ~200 votes :P)
 - opening incognito browser: worked and it's easier but still manual work.
 - hm, I didn't try the "Don't track me" feat (but probably is the same as incognito).